-Dermatomyositis is not simply polymyositis with skin involvement.
+Dermatomyositis is not simply polymyositis with a rash/skin involvement.
 There are very different diseases and the muscle biopsy shows different pathology.

 What Does Myositis mean?

-The prefix ”Myo” means muscle.
-The suffix “itis” means inflammation.
+The prefix ”Myo” means muscle and the suffix “itis” means inflammation.
 Therefore, myositis is inflammation of the muscle.
-The term “Myopathy” indicates any disease, inflammation, or weakness of muscle, whereas “Myositis” is a specific group of muscle diseases, in our case, the inflammatory myopathies, which are most often both idiopathic (no known cause) and thought to be autoimmune in nature.
+The term “Myopathy” indicates any disease of muscle, whereas “Myositis” is a specific group of muscle diseases, in our case, the inflammatory myopathies, which are most often both idiopathic (no known cause) and thought to be autoimmune in nature.

 How Does Myositis Affect People?

-Myositis, such as poly- and dermato-, is a chronic, progressive, inflammatory disease which most often is indicated by muscle weakness and skin rashes.
-Other symptoms may include pain, fatigue (or asthenia), trouble swallowing, shortness of breath, lung disease, fevers, and weight loss.
-Patients often have difficulty climbing stairs, rising from a seated position, turning over in bed, raising their arms over their head, and many become prone to falls.
+Myositis, such as poly- and dermato-, is a chronic, progressive, inflammatory disease which most often is indicated by symmetrical proximal muscle weakness and skin rashes, and for some, chronic pain.
+Other symptoms may include fatigue (or asthenia), trouble swallowing, shortness of breath, lung disease, fevers, and weight loss.
+Patients often have difficulty climbing stairs, rising from a seated position, turning over in bed, raising their arms over their head, and may become prone to falls.
 Symptoms can appear gradually, over a period of months or even years, or they may develop more rapidly, within days or weeks.